aws-samples/non-profit-blockchain/new-member/README.md

 2. Add the new member to the endorsement policy.
 To do this, the chaincode on the channel needs to be updated with a new endorsement policy that includes the new member.
 This will be done in the next step.

-## Step 15: Account A updates the endorsement policy for the channel
+## Step 17: Account A updates the endorsement policy for the chaincode on the channel
 On the Fabric client node in Account A.

 Upgrade the chaincode on the Fabric channel.
 This requires us to increment the chaincode version, which we do using the `export` statement below, then install a new version of the chaincode.
 The chaincode itself is not changing, only the version number and the endorsement policy applied to it on this channel.